International cooperation within energy and petroleum research

 Mission Innovation

 Mission Innovation was initially a global collaboration between 20 countries, including Norway.
 Later, the co-operation has been expanded to 24 participating countries, as well as the European Commission.
 The focus has mainly been on the ambition to double public investment in research and innovation of climate-friendly energy technologies over the first five-year period, as well as information exchange and cooperation between member countries.
-In addition, it has been a goal to link the collaboration to a coalition of leading, resourceful and innovative private energy technology players (Breakthrough Energy Coalition) who are working to bring new technologies into the market.
+In addition, it has been a goal to link the collaboration to a coalition of leading, resourceful, and innovative private energy technology players (Breakthrough Energy Coalition) who are working to bring innovative technologies into the market.